name attributeThe name content

 character encoding.

-attributeThe dirname
+dirname attributeThe dirname attribute

 on a form control element enables the submission of the